tehbank/SelectBot/README.md

-# SelectBot
+# SelectMultiBot
-Auto Selection Tool made for Mybot.run by Fliegerfaust33 (kthx!), edited to work with MultiBot.Run
+Based on Auto Selection Tool (SelectBot) made for Mybot.run by Fliegerfaust33 (kthx!), edited to work with MultiBot.Run